Home > Library > Research Methodology > Inductive and Deductive Reasoning – Examples & Limitations

 • Regular exercise promotes maximum weight loss if it is incorporated with a balanced diet and a healthy lifestyle.

-• All cats in this particular area are brown, but all cats are not generally brown.
+• All cats in this particular area are brown, but not all cats are generally brown.

 Limitations of Inductive Reasoning

-Inductive reasoning may be logically true but may or may not be realistically true.
+Inductive reasoning may be logically true, but may or may not be realistically true.
 Your consequences are likely to be wrong.

 Example